 This involves using recycled materials in construction and recovering components at the end of the useful life of solar and wind farms.

-Circular economy and innovation
+Circular Economy and Innovation

 Some specific examples of technological innovation applied to the circular economy include:

-- 3D printing: Allows you to produce only what is necessary, reducing excess and enabling customized repairs.
+- 3D printing: It allows you to produce only what is needed, reducing waste and enabling customized repairs.

 Challenges of the circular economy

-These challenges arise at different levels:
+These challenges arise at various levels:

 https://youtu.be/0zOn23vNz18?si=ldmchCz_xg_o4f77

-The circular economy is an indispensable strategy.
+The circular economy is an essential strategy.